LePopal/PRACT/README.md

 ## Usage

-PRACT is a command line program only and as such may require advanced Windows or MS-DOS knowledge.
+Starting from version 0.5.0 PRACT a Windows Application.
+It's designed to run on Windows 10 or higher.

+1. Install PRACT using the provided installer or the portable version
 1. In Rekordbox, export your library as an XML File : *File / Export collection in .xml Format*
-2. In Windows, open a command-line prompt : open the Start Menu and type "cmd", the choose "Command Prompt" (it should be the first of the list)
-3. Navigate to the folder where you unzipped PRACT
-4. Type "PRACT" to see the list of available options
+2. In PRACT, choose File / Open and select your exported library
+3. Choose any of the options and click "Process"

+The result will be a set of M3U8 playlists you just need to import in Rekordbox or a music player of your choice.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.